department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-platform/README.md

 -   Number of Veteran successfully connecting their PGD accounts to VA
 -   Time and effort to onboard a new device type

-### Objectives and Key Results (OKRs)
+### Objectives and Key Results (OKRs) [last updated 29 Nov 2022]

--   Design and document first iteration of MVP and post-MVP technical architecture by end of Q1
+-   Design and document first iteration of MVP and post-MVP technical architecture by end of Q1  --> DONE
--   Validate problem statement by interviewing at least 12 clinicians and 12 Veterans by end of Q1
+-   Validate problem statement by interviewing at least 12 clinicians and 12 Veterans by end of Q1 --> DONE
--   Set up CI/CD pipeline and deploy non-prod data ingest to VA cloud by early Q2
+-   Set up CI/CD pipeline and deploy non-prod data ingest to VA cloud by early Q2 --> ON TRACK
--   Have a functioning consent flow integrated with VA.gov by end of Q2 in staging
+-   Have a functioning consent flow integrated with VA.gov by end of Q2 in staging --> DONE
--   Publish first draft of vendor integration playbook through early vendor integrations by end of Q2
+-   Publish first draft of vendor integration playbook through early vendor integrations by end of Q2 --> OFF TRACK.
+Moved from Q2 to Q3 during Aug RAG review, need to reprioritized.
--   Build interface that enables clinicians to view basic Veteran PGD by early Q3
+-   Build interface that enables clinicians to view basic Veteran PGD by early Q3 --> ON TRACK.
+Dev, Test, and Prod clinician UI Power BI reports completed.
+Need to point PBI reports in Test & Prod to Staging & Prod HDAP Data Lake.
--   Designs for a sustainable rapid integration framework that will support future vendors or devices by end of Q3
+-   Designs for a sustainable rapid integration framework that will support future vendors or devices by end of Q3 --> DONE
--   Complete initial Discovery on at least eight digital health products by end of Q3
+-   Complete initial Discovery on at least eight digital health products by end of Q3 --> IN PROGRESS/ON TRACK.
+Need addl vendors and/or devices.

 * * * * *